taikedz-mt/rspawn/README.md

 # `[rspawn]` Randomized Spawning for Minetest

 Causes players to receive a spawn point anywhere on the map.
-Players will likely spawn veeery far from eachother into prisitine areas.
+Players will likely spawn very far from eachother into prisitine areas.

 ## Features